A video showing some of the RenderView features can be found here.

 Show Render Tiles

-Renders any AOVs defined in the Render Settings window.
+Renders any AOVs defined in the render settings.
 These can be displayed during rendering (see below).
 It is not possible to pick geometry in the RenderView window when this option is disabled.

 A list of AOVs as defined in the Render Settings.
 This list is also shown in the toolbar as a drop-down menu.
 You can change the displayed AOV even during rendering.